 Can You Cancel An Insurance Claim After Filing It?

-One type of claim you cannot cancel is a liability claim benefiting another driver.
-Liability claims are payouts to other drivers after an accident where you are at fault.
+One type of claim you cannot cancel is a liability accident claim benefiting another driver.
+Liability claims are payouts to other drivers after a car accident where you are at fault.
 Imagine you accidentally hit your neighbor’s parked car.
 In that case, your liability auto insurance would pay out damages.
 You can’t cancel such a claim.

-When Should You Not To File An Insurance Claim?
+When Should You Not File An Insurance Claim?

 Most auto insurance companies will increase your rates after any time you file a claim.
-If so and by how much depends on the specifics of your policy.
-If you were at fault for an accident, your rates will almost certainly rise.
-Even when you aren’t at fault, filing a claim can sometimes increase your premiums.
+If so and by how much depends on the specifics of your auto insurance policy.
+If you were at fault for an accident, your auto insurance rates will almost certainly rise.
+Even when you aren’t at fault, you can sometimes see a rate increase on your car insurance policy.

 Your provider could have a claims-free discount.
 If that’s the case, you would lose the benefit of that discount after filing.